ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## shardNum {#shard-num}

-Returns the number of a shard which executes the query for a distributed query.
+Returns the index of a shard which processes a part of data for a distributed query.
+Indices are started from `1`.
-If query is not distributed then *constant value* is returned.
+If a query is not distributed then constant value `0` is returned.

 **Syntax**